tylerharter/cs320/s21/lab1/README.md

 Choose one of the following for the remainder of this lab:

 1. [GCP Directions](gcp/README.md).
 At the time these directions were written, Google offers $300 of credit for new users.
-Unfortunately, the credits must be used within 90 days, so you'll probably need to pay $10-20 out-of-pocket with this option.  **Note**: I'm working to apply for educational credits from that I can share with you, hopefully making this option free (I'll keep you all posted).
+Unfortunately, the credits must be used within 90 days, which doesn't quite cover a semester.
+Fortunately, Google gave me educational credits ($50/student) to use for CS 320, which should cover you.
+I'll be sending details in a Canvas announcement about how to redeem these.
 2. [Azure Directions](azure/README.md).
 At the time these directions were written, Microsoft offers students $100/year of credit per year.

+Note that this is our first semester giving Azure as a second option, so most examples/documentation will be based on the first option above.

 You'll use the VM you create for the rest of the semester, so take notes on how to use SSH and connect to Jupyter.